ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 	<img src="/assets/world-models/bach-bacteria.jpg">
 </center>

+<p></p>

 I read Daniel C. Dennet's *From Bacteria to Bach and Back* in 2018.
 In the book Dennet introduces **four grades of competence** (competence being the ability to act well).

 Each of these four grades is a successive application of generate, test & select (more on that in Evolution).
 I have found them invaluable for organizing computational control algorithms.

 The first grade is **Darwinian**.
-The Darwinian agent has pre-designed and fixed competences.
+This agent has pre-designed and fixed competences.
 It doesn't improve within it's lifetime, with global improvement occuring via local selection.
 Examples include cells and computational evolutionary algorithms.

 The second grade is **Skinnerian**.
 This agent has the ability to improve it's behaviour by learning to respond to reinforcement.
 Examples include animals and model-free reinforcement learning.